d-bl/MAE-gf/docs/stitch-generator/index.md

 This feature generates a list of random stitches.
 You can specify:

-* How many stitches you want, between 1 and 25.
+* How many stitches you want.
+Minimal 1, maximal 25.
 * The maximum number of crosses in a stitch, between 1 and 5.
-The stitch has at least one cross.
+The generated stitch has at least one cross.
 * The maximum number of twists between two crosses or between two stitches, between 1 and 5.
-The stitch can have 0 twists.
+The generated stitch can have 0 twists.
 * Between two stitches, twists can be at the front, at the back, at front and back of the generated stitch or none.

 Please note: a number that is too low or too high will be set to 1 resp. the maximal number allowed.